ellap38/Projet-Variant-Calling/README.md

 cutad_for and cutad_parallel: Cutad is use for the trimming and cleaning step.Cutadapt finds and removes adapter sequences, primers, poly-A tails and other types of unwanted sequence from your high-throughput sequencing reads.Cutadapt helps with these trimming tasks by finding the adapter or primer sequences in an error-tolerant way.
 It can also modify and filter single-end and paired-end reads in various ways.
 Adapter sequences can contain IUPAC wildcard characters.
 Cutadapt can also demultiplex your reads.
 This will remove poor quality reads, short reads and chimera.

-mapping : this script used with the BWA is a software package will allow for the mapping step of the DNA sequences against a large reference genome, such as the human genome.
+mapping : this script used with the BWA software package who will allow for the mapping step of the DNA sequences against a large reference genome, such as the human genome.
 It consists of three algorithms: BWA-backtrack, BWA-SW and BWA-MEM.

 sam2bam :This script does the Alignment step with the Sequence Alignment/Map (SAM) or samtool format which is a generic nucleotide alignment format that describes the alignment of query sequences or sequencing reads to a reference sequence or assembly.